 Again, that’s not a very helpful figure when you’re looking for the loosest slots in Wisconsin.

 Loosest Slots in Wisconsin (Best Wisconsin Slot Machine Reviews)

-The 3 slots here are the loosest in the state of Wisconsin in 2022.
+The 3 slots here are the loosest in the state of Wisconsin.

 If you’re heading out to Potawatomi or Ho-Chunk Gaming to play slots, look for these 3 games.